 “You may be right, mom.
 They may feel sad when we leave, but they’re probably going to have so much fun staying with you and dad that, I bet, they’ll quickly recover.
 In fact, I’m really excited that they are getting this chance to spend undivided time with you both, while we’re away.”

-Can you see how this might disarm the MIL, as well as giving her the acknowledgment she’s longing for?
+Can you see how this might disarm the MIL, as well as give her the acknowledgment she’s longing for?

 By doing it this way, you acknowledge that her concerns are legitimate, all the while not backing down on or apologizing for your decision.
 Your confidence and clarity will surely win at least a slice of her respect, even if she doesn’t yet admit it to you!